hardhats/vista-install-docs/New/SetUpHL7.rst

 Go back to the Link Monitor.
 You will see that MEMPHIS switches from being Open to Retention to Inactive; and the column for MESSAGES SENT becomes 1.

-Back to the netcat window, type CTRL-C, and then dump the file using the cat command on Linux or type command on Windows.
+Back to the netcat window, type CTRL-C to stop the listener, and then dump the file using the cat command on Linux or type command on Windows.
 What you will see would be similar to this:

 ::